Building, Protecting, and Leaving a Legacy

 CRA Complication: An Unexpected Audit and Information Review

-At this point, Jay called on FBC’s audit team for support.
-As with all audits handled by FBC, the audit team acts as the liaison between the Member and the CRA while keeping the LTC, in this case Jay, informed of the file's progress.
+At this point, Doug called on FBC’s audit team for support.
+As with all audits handled by FBC, the audit team acts as the liaison between the Member and the CRA while keeping the LTC, in this case Doug, informed of the file's progress.

-Harshida Patel, FBC audit specialist, worked diligently to provide the necessary backup and paperwork to meet the CRA’s audit requirements.
+Harshida P., FBC audit specialist, worked diligently to provide the necessary backup and paperwork to meet the CRA’s audit requirements.

 “Audits are very stressful,” said Harshida, adding that she always tries to put herself in the Member’s shoes.
 “But it’s best to stay calm, be professional, provide the necessary information, and go step by step.”